 Selling Your Home: Complex, Time-Consuming, Emotional

-For many families, their home is their largest financial asset, and deciding to sell it is a big decision that involves a lot of preparation and work.
+For many families, their home is one of the largest financial assets.
+It often is also a place with emotional significance.
+Deciding to sell it is a big decision that involves a lot of preparation and work.
 When you're ready to sell it's important to have an experienced real estate professional handle the details involved in the successful sale of a home for top dollar.

 As a seller, your success hinges on three primary factors which we can control: